 - Avoid distracting the users from their tasks as this will confuse them.

 - Use when necessary and in a meaningful way, like to provide feedback or during the transition.

 - Make the tone of sound with the interaction used as this creates the effect.

 Microinteractions are used for humor, to guide and inform the user while they act on one particular task.
-Using the right way can support branding, and sometimes it becomes the signature moments like Google “Feeling lucky” or like button of Facebook.
+Using the right way can support branding, and sometimes it becomes the signature moment like Google’s “Feeling lucky” or the Like button of Facebook.